This is the updated version of an article originally posted in November 2020.

 Which ROMI is good?
 What does a 100% ROMI mean?
+What is teh ROMI formula?
+How do you calculate ROMI?
 Why is the ROMI important to know and what should you do after you calculate it?
 Stay tuned to find out!

 The ROMI formula helps you measure the return on your investments in marketing.
 This is one of the most important marketing KPI.
 In this article, we’ll figure out how you can use this metric to evaluate your marketing performance.
 You’ll also know how to calculate and use it to enhance your business.